chorus12/mlops/src/mlflow/readme.md

-# MLFlow models tracking
+# MLFlow comprehensive review
+This readme aims for a decent but yet compact review of mlflow.
+One can run a fully functional mlflow instance with docker compose - see [docker-compose](./docker-compose) folder for instructions.

 ----------------------------------

 ## Server architecture
 ![](img/example4.png)
+**How to launch a tracking server:**
 `mlflow server -h 0.0.0.0 --backend-store-uri postgresql://<your_postgres_user>:<password>@localhost/<db_name> --default-artifact-root <your_s3_bucket>`
 * `-h 0.0.0.0` means thats it's not gonna be local server and everyone can access to it
 * `--backend-store-uri` is where MLflow Tracking Server stores experiment and run metadata as well as params, metrics, and tags for runs.
 * `--default-artifact-root` to configure default location to server’s artifact store.

-## Experiment
+## Experiment tracking
+Tracking server main purpose it to keep track of DS experiments.
-Experiment contains metadata and artifacts
+Experiment contains metadata and artifacts.
 ![](img/experiment.png)

 ## Tracking
-Look either directly there or in `rfcmodel/run_RFCmodel.py` in order to see how the code must be written in order to work with MLflow:
+[Code snippet](./rfcmodel/run_RFCmodel.py) shows api calls to track experiments:
    ```
     mlflow.set_tracking_uri("http://localhost:5000")
     ...